ehedman/sdlSpeedometer/README.time.txt

 Check with:
 # timedatectl

-sdlSpeedometer is capable to set system time only when running as root.
+sdlSpeedometer is capable to set system time from GPS only when running as root.